-Land use land cover (LULC) was used as a criteria to define areas conventionally regarded as Urban Heat Island (UHI) areas, namely as: High density residential areas, commercial/industrial areas, and public/educational institution sometimes low density residential areas depending on the level of the density.
-Areas conventionally not regarded as UHI areas are forest, wetland, water body, and agricultural land [7], [25].
-Using the LULC and LST (maximum) as criteria, UHI areas for Ibadan were defined for 1984, 2000 and 2011.
+Land use land cover (LULC) was used as a criteria to define areas conventionally regarded as Urban Heat Island areas, namely as: High density residential areas, commercial/industrial areas, and public/educational institution, sometimes low density residential areas depending on the level of the density.
+Areas conventionally not regarded as Urban Heat Island areas are forest land, wetland, water body, and agricultural land [7], [25].
+Using the LULC and LST (maximum) as criteria, Urban Heat Island areas for Ibadan were defined for 1984, 2000 and 2011.
 The above procedure was implemented in ArcGIS 10 software.